Tribun Network: History

-In the late 1980s, the Department of Information asked major newspapers to assist minor local newspapers which were hampered by the press permit (SIUPP) problem.
-The government restricted advertisement space to 30% of all content for newspapers not aiding minor papers.
+In the late 1980s, the Department of Information asked major newspapers to assist minor local newspapers that were hampered by press permit (SIUPP) issues.
+The government restricted advertising space to 30% of all content for newspapers not aiding minor newspapers.

-In 1987, Kompas Gramedia took over the ownership of the Sriwijaya Post in Palembang, and established the subsidiary PT Indopersda Primamedia (Persda) to assist regional newspapers in need.
-In 1988, Kompas Gramedia took over Mimbar Swadaya a weekly newspaper in Banda Aceh, to rebranding to Serambi Indonesia, and the weekly newspaper Surya in Surabaya, which began publishing daily.
-Kompas Gramedia took over the Pos Kupang daily in 1992, and in 1994, the Banjarmasin Post.
+In 1987, Kompas Gramedia acquired the Sriwijaya Post in Palembang and established the subsidiary PT Indopersda Primamedia (Persda) to assist regional newspapers in need.
+In 1988, the company acquired Mimbar Swadaya, a weekly newspaper in Banda Aceh—rebranding it as Serambi Indonesia—and Surya, a weekly newspaper in Surabaya that began publishing daily.
+Kompas Gramedia acquired the daily Pos Kupang in 1992 and the Banjarmasin Post in 1994.

 Persda later strengthened its business by publishing its own regional newspapers in other cities under the Tribun brand.
-The first newspaper to hold the brand Tribun Kaltim was first published in 2003 in Balikpapan; followed by Tribun Timur (Makassar), Tribun Jabar (Bandung), among others.
+The first newspaper to hold the brand, Tribun Kaltim, was published in Balikpapan in 2003, followed by Tribun Timur (Makassar) and Tribun Jabar (Bandung), among others.

-In 2010, Persda rebranded to Tribun Network, and launched the unified tribunnews.com online portal.
+In 2010, Persda rebranded as Tribun Network and launched the unified online portal Tribunnews.com.

-In 2014, Tribun Network published a national-oriented sports newspaper Super Ball as a spin-off for the football section of its newspaper members.
+In 2014, Tribun Network published a nationally oriented sports newspaper, Super Ball, as a spin-off of the football sections of its members' newspapers.
 Its online portal, which was originally a subdomain of Tribunnews.com, is currently a subdomain of Bolasport.com.